ibm-cloud-docs/vmwaresolutions/vmonic/iam_verify_permissions.md

 If the owner who you identified is not available or has left the company, find one or more other users with the administrator role.
 Consider who might be assigned the role, for example, a manager, team lead, or someone who works directly with {{site.data.keyword.cloud_notm}} customers.

 To locate a user with an administrator role, click the name link and review the information on the **Access policies** tab.
 Look for the following values:
-  * Role: Administrator
+  * Role - Administrator
-  * Access Type: Service
+  * Access Type - Service
-  * Policy Details: All VMware® Solutions resources
+  * Policy Details - All VMware® Solutions resources

 ## Assigning access
 {: #iam_verify_permissions-assign-access}